 We never know what God does outside of our view.
 Sarah thinks she found God again through Shiner’s story.
 I think He simply showed up at precisely the right time in precisely the right way.
 The face of one horse was sufficient to crack the ice on her soul when it was ready to give.

-The questions I’d asked about why God assigned me the tasks of rescue, writing, and learning were answered by Sarah’s letter.
-If all Shiner’s book did was help Sarah return to grace, hope, and fellowship with God – that’s enough.
+My question about why God assigned me the tasks of rescue, writing, and learning were answered by Sarah’s letter.
+If all Shiner’s book did was help Sarah return to grace, hope, and fellowship with God—that’s enough.

 What does this mean for you, or for a friend?

 When you need Him most, Jesus shows up